carlhillit/YouTube/UnlockAllAccounts/readme.md

 This really comes in handy when _something_ causes large numbers of users to have their accounts become locked.

+*WARNING: Account lockouts can also be an indicator of malicious activity.
+Assess the risks involved with unlocking all accounts before doing so.*

 When the IT team becomes overwhelmed with support calls, you can run this one-liner to stave off the angry mob long enough so you can fix whatever that _something_ is.
 <br></br>